Omega De Ville Quartz Watch Service and Repair

 “Precision restored.
 Performance guaranteed.
 Our expert service brings your Tag Heuer Formula 1 Calibre 16 Chronograph back to life—ready for years of reliable timekeeping.”

-For this job we are working on a Tag Heuer Formula 1 Automatic Chronograph.
+For this job we are repairing and servicing a Tag Heuer Formula 1 Automatic Chronograph.
 This watch is working on arrival, though the date is not clicking over at 12 o’clock.
 It’s been a number of years since this watch last saw a watchmaker so a full service is the most appropriate intervention.
 First we disassemble the movement.
 The Tag Calibre 16 chronograph is based on the ubiquitous ETA 7750.
 No major faults are found, just the usual signs of deterioration of the old oils and greases.

 Once fully disassembled and checked, the movement is cleaned – going through a manual cleaning process before a cycle in our Elma Solvex RM automatic cleaning machine.
 Once parts are completely clean and dried, we can commence reassembly of the movement.
 During reassembly we follow the manufacturers technical guidelines in terms of oil and grease usage, as well as the use of other treatments such as epilame.